qr-answers/qr-answers.github.io/docs/developer/api.md

 ```

 ## REST API
-The REST API can be used by using CURL or some other fetching mechanism to access the REST APIs.
+The REST API can be used by using the HTTPS protocol and CURL or some other fetching mechanism to access the REST APIs content.
 You must pass your Authorization token (the API Key under Standard Keys from [here](../menu/home_menu.html#developer)).
-The base URL is https://api.qr-answers.com/v1/.
+Using CURL, you would add the -H Authorization='<YOUR-API-KEY'> header.
+The base REST API URL is https://api.qr-answers.com/v1/.
 The documentation below uses an Express style notation for the parameter(s) to pass to the REST call.
 For example, if you are trying to list Campaigns for a particular Project, the parameter to the /campaigns/list/ call is the projectId.
 The notation in the call will display :projectId for the parameter.
 For example:

 <span class="api-rest">REST API</span>
 <div class="curl-box">